moberg-analytics/neuromonitoring-wiki/README.md

 ## Table of contents

-This Wiki has a stable structure that can grow over time without reorganization.
+This Wiki has a stable structure that can grow over time.
+Suggestions for additional sections are welcome.

 ### 🟢 Welcome